 Here’s a summary of the key Vehicle Registration Rules in Victoria:

-• Registration Requirement: All vehicles driven on Victorian roads must be registered, with exceptions for temporary permits or towed unregistered vehicles.
+- Registration Requirement: All vehicles driven on Victorian roads must be registered, with exceptions for temporary permits, towed unregistered vehicles, or vehicles being moved with an unregistered vehicle permit.

-• Moving to Victoria: If moving to Victoria from another state or territory and bringing your registered car, you have three months to register it in Victoria.
+- Moving to Victoria (Registration Transfer): If moving to Victoria from another state or territory and bringing your registered car, you have three months to transfer registration to Victoria.
 An RWC inspection might be required.

 What’s Checked During an RWC Inspection: